Mathvdias/inicie/README.md

 -   **Repository Pattern:** Abstracts data sources, providing a clean API for the ViewModel.
 -   **Dependency Injection:** Utilizes `get_it` for managing dependencies.

-**Note on Use Cases:**
-For simplicity and given the current scope of the application, explicit use case (interactor) layers have been omitted.
-The ViewModel directly interacts with the Repository.
-As the application grows in complexity and business logic, a dedicated use case layer can be introduced to encapsulate specific business rules and orchestrate interactions between multiple repositories.

 ## Getting Started

 ### Prerequisites